wch/extrafont/README.md

 ```

-There are three categories of things you need to do to use extrafont:
+To use extrafont in making graphs, you'll need to do the following:

-* things that need to be run once
+* Import fonts into the extrafont database.
+(Needs to be done once)
-* things that need to be run in each R session
+* Register the fonts from the extrafont database with R's PDF (or PostScript) output device.
+(Needs to be done once per R session)
+* Create the graphics that use the fonts.
-* things that need to be run for each output file
+* Embed the fonts into the PDF file.
+(Needs to be done for each file)

-## One-time setup
+## Import fonts into the extrafont database

 First, import the fonts installed on the system.
 (This only works with TrueType fonts right now.)